bulib/dataWebsite/manage/metadata.md

 ## Things to Avoid

-Here are a few things to try to avoid when providing metadata about your data set.
+Here are a few things to try to avoid when providing metadata about your data set:

-+ Being inconsistent with creators names
++ Being inconsistent with creators' names
 + Cryptic variable names
 + Misleading or dated documentation
-+ Saving documentation in propriatary formats that others might not have access to.
++ Saving documentation in propriatary formats that others might not have access to
 + Inaccurate contact information

 ## Additional Resources